GoogleCloudPlatform/magic-modules/provider/terraform/website/docs/r/compute_instance_group_manager.html.markdown

 This property is in beta, and should be used with the terraform-provider-google-beta provider.
 See [Provider Versions](https://terraform.io/docs/providers/google/provider_versions.html) for more details on beta fields.

-* `rolling_update_policy` - (Optional) The update policy for this managed instance group.
+* `update_policy` - (Optional) The update policy for this managed instance group.
 Structure is documented below.
 For more information, see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/updating-managed-instance-groups) and [API](https://cloud.google.com/compute/docs/reference/rest/beta/instanceGroupManagers/patch)
 This property is in beta, and should be used with the terraform-provider-google-beta provider.
 See [Provider Versions](https://terraform.io/docs/providers/google/provider_versions.html) for more details on beta fields.
 - - -